-Dr. Sigalove, board-certified plastic surgeon in Scottsdale, AZ, shares his insights into commonly asked questions about breast augmentation.
-He shares his insights on what to expect after breast augmentation, what it’s like to recover from breast implant surgery and how breast implants settle after surgery.
+Dr. Sigalove shares his insights into commonly asked questions about breast augmentation.
+He shares his insights on what to expect after breast augmentation, what it’s like to recover from breast implant surgery, and how breast implants settle after surgery.

 Do Breast Implants Get Bigger As They Heal?

-Immediately following a breast augmentation, the breasts and local soft tissues will be quite swollen which will make the skin appear tight.
-This tightness makes the breasts look smaller and less natural.
-Then, as the swelling resolves over the first 6-8 weeks following surgery, the skin appears softer and more supple which allows the complete shape of the implant to be seen.
+Immediately following a breast augmentation, the breasts and local soft tissues will be quite swollen, which will make the skin appear tight.
+This tightness causes the breasts to look smaller and less natural.
+As the swelling resolves over the first 6 to 8 weeks following surgery, the skin appears softer and more supple, allowing the complete shape of the implant to be seen.